 03 of 05

 As the nation’s capital is home to many non-profit organizations and charities, seniors can easily get involved and make a difference.
+There are always organized volunteer opportunities around holidays and regular charity walks.
 Whether you would like to lead a campaign or participate occasionally, there are plenty of causes that need help.
 Volunteering is a great way for seniors to give back to the community and to connect with others during their retirement years.

 04 of 05